Remapping the Rover MEMS3 ECU

 also edit and enter numbers in raw format too.
 For example here is injector

-on the right.
+values (second image).
 Raw Values is found on the

 main menu, on the right-click popup menu on the table grid and on the drop down